ducakar/TextureReplacer/README.md

 -----
 * Try to keep widths and heights of all textures powers of two.
 Non-power-of-two textures are not handled well in some cases and cannot be compressed.
+* KSP can only load TGAs with RGB or RGBA colours.
+Paletteised 256-colour TGAs cause doubled missing textures and other corruptions in the game database!
 * By default, internal texture compression is disabled when TextureCompressor is detected.
 Compression is then left to TextureCompressor which is a more specialised mod for that purpose.
-* The planet textures being replaced are the high-altitude textures, which are also used in the map mode and in the tracking station.
-When getting closer to the surface those textures are slowly interpolated into the high-resolution ones that cannot be replaced by this plugin.
 * KSP never generates mipmaps for PNGs and JPEGs.
 TextureReplacer fixes this by generating mipmaps under paths specified in the configuration file.
 Other images are omitted to avoid making UI icons of various plugins blurry when not using the full texture quality.
-* KSP can only load TGAs with RGB or RGBA colours.
+* The planet textures being replaced are the high-altitude textures, which are also used in the map mode and in the tracking station.
+When getting closer to the surface those textures are slowly interpolated into the high-resolution ones that cannot be replaced by this plugin.

 Known Issues
 ------------
-* When using sfr mod, personalised/generic Kerbal IVA textures are often not set in transparent pods of non-active vessels.
 * If there is no IVA suit replacement the stock EVA suit texture is used for the atmospheric EVAs.
+[Won't fix.
+This mod is intended to replace suits.]
+* If a Kerbal rides to space on a rover seat he ends up in orbit in his IVA suit without a helmet.
+[Won't fix.
+It would be too complicated to fix this.]
+* Replacement of textures from `GameData/` do not work for certain models.
+  [No known fix.]
+* When using sfr mod, personalised IVA textures are not set in transparent pods of non-active vessels on scene load.
+[No known fix.
+Textures will be updated as soon as you switch to the affected vessel.]

 Change Log
 ----------
+* 1.3.4
+    - added support for normal maps for head textures
+    - jetpack thruster jets are now (really) hidden for atmospheric suit
 * 1.3.3
     - fixed jetpack flag showing for atmospheric suit in 0.23.5
-    - thruster jets and headlight flares are also hidden for atmospheric suit
+    - headlight flares are now hidden for atmospheric suit
 * 1.3.2
     - added ability to replace arbitrary textures from `GameData/`, directory hierarchy inside `Default/` matters now